 2.1.
-Within the WIOS Local Senior Officer (LSO) Area, a Group Commander oversees the direction and implementation of Prevention and Protection and has a remit for the delivery and supervision of the Fire Safety Enforcement team.
-This structure is due to change in May 2024, details of which will be captured in the 2024-25 LEDP.
+Within the WIOS Local Senior Officer (LSO) Area, a Group Commander oversees the direction of Prevention and Protection in both WIOS and Highland, and a Station Commander responsible for implementation of the LEDP in WIOS and Highland with the remit for the delivery and supervision of the Fire Safety Enforcement teams.

-- 2.2 The Group Commander (P&P) who has an enforcement responsibility, undertakes several roles within the LSO Management Structures.
+- 2.2 Group and Station Commanders with an enforcement responsibility, undertake several roles within the LSO Management Structures.
 They have a responsibility to coordinate the delivery of enforcement through FSEOs and AOs and provide a conduit between the LSO areas and the P&P Function to ensure quality, consistency and policy is being achieved. - 2.3 To enable enforcement activities to be effective and efficient, it is important to make the best use of the resources available, provide a clear direction for all to follow, identify achievable targets to work towards in accordance with perceived risk and most importantly communicate this to all relevant parties. - 2.4 This LEDP relates to all audit activity and will require the support of all FSEOs and AOs to ensure the optimum delivery and benefits of the plan are realised.
 It will focus on the main areas outlined above, concentrating on the types of enforcement work to fulfil the FSEPF.
-As these roles require specialist skills, early succession planning required by local managers is vital to adequately resource and train new personnel in the role. - 2.5 Quality Assurance will be undertaken by the P&P Function or in some circumstances, alternative LSO Areas to promote a continuous improvement culture and provide evidence towards measuring FSE performance within each respective LSO area.
+As these roles require specialist skills, early succession planning required by local managers is vital to adequately resource and train new personnel in the role.
+In addition to the structure above, two peripatetic North SDA Auditing Officers will support delivery of the LEDP across WIOS. - 2.5 Quality Assurance will be undertaken by the P&P Function or in some circumstances, alternative LSO Areas to promote a continuous improvement culture and provide evidence towards measuring FSE performance within each respective LSO area.